adapt-it/adapt-it-mobile/_pages/working-with-documents.md

     - Bluetooth (Android)
     - AirDrop (iOS)

-   Note that these export options require you to configure them before exporting (for example, you need to turn Bluetooth on and pair with a computer before attempting to export)
+   Note that these export options require you to configure them before exporting (for example, you need to turn Bluetooth on and pair with a computer before attempting to export).

 6. When Adapt It Mobile finishes exporting, an OK button will display.
 Click the OK button to return to the home page.